-MASTER OF THEOLOGY IN MISSIOLOGY
+MASTER OF THEOLOGY IN INTERCULTURAL STUDIES

-The Master of Theology in Missiology (ThM in Missiology) is a one-year degree which trains pastors, mission leaders, and denominational leaders to meet the challenge of ministering in an increasingly complex, multiethnic, multinational world.
-The ThM in Missiology provides students who have already earned the Master of Divinity degree (or its educational equivalent) the missiological framework for research and reflection by building on the biblical, theological, and historical studies gained through their previous work.
-The program enables practioners to pursue concentrated coursework in one area of missiological study, culminating in a reflective and research-based thesis.
+The Master of Theology in Intercultural Studies (ThM ICS) is a degree which equips pastors, mission and denominational leaders to meet the challenge of ministering in an increasingly complex, multiethnic, multinational world.
+The ThM in Intercultural Studies provides students who have already earned the Master of Divinity degree (or a Master of Arts degree of a sufficiently theological nature) the missiological framework for research and reflection by building on the biblical, theological, and historical studies gained through their previous work.
+The program enables practitioners to pursue concentrated coursework in one area of missiological study, culminating in a reflective and research-based thesis.